tternquist/pihole-unbound-redis/README.md

 unbound-control-setup -d /etc/unbound/keys
 ```

-Create config/remote-control.conf with the following:
+Create (or copy from examples directory) unbound-config/custom/remote-control.conf with the following:

 ```
 remote-control: